jessicamann/mysite/content/posts/diving-into-team-metrics.md

 Cycle time answers how long it takes for a single item to go through a stage.

-On my team, I usually look at the cycle time for each item from the time a developer (or pair) begins development, to when that same item gets fully deployed to production.
+On my team, I usually look at the cycle time for each item from the time a developer (or pair) begins development, to when that same item is done (i.e. available in production).

 {{< image src="/images/demo-cycle-time.png" alt="cycle time" style="width: 640px">}}